instaclustr/terraform-provider-instaclustr/README.md

 A [Terraform](http://terraform.io) provider for managing Instaclustr Platform resources.

-It provides a flexible set of resources for provisioning and managing Apache Cassandra, Apache Kafka, Apache Zookeeper, OpenSearch and Redis clusters on the Instaclustr Managed Platform via Terraform.
+It provides a flexible set of resources for provisioning and managing Apache Cassandra, Apache Kafka, Apache Zookeeper, OpenSearch (Test circle, TODO: remove before merge) and Redis clusters on the Instaclustr Managed Platform via Terraform.

 For further information about Instaclustr, please see [the Instaclustr website](https://instaclustr.com/) and [Support Pages](https://support.instaclustr.com/hc/en-us)